rzf45/quick-pmd/README.md

 ## How to use
 1. Place your .mml file inside `MML` folder
-2. Open command prompt on the folder where the `mml.bat` is.
+2. Open command prompt on the folder where the `mml.exe` is.
 3. Type `mml YOUR_MML_FILENAME` without the extension.

     Example using `MIKE.MML` included in the MML folder: